 Customize the UI

-We also recommend that you only expose relevant UI elements to your users.
-For example, disable the document editing feature to disallow adding new pages to an image document.
-Here‘s a basic UI customization for a
+We also recommend only exposing relevant UI elements to your users.
+For example, you can disable the document editing feature to disallow adding new pages to an image document.
+Here’s a basic UI customization for a

 PSPDFViewController presenting a

 1 2 3 4 5 6

 let rightItems = [controller.annotationButtonItem, controller.activityButtonItem, controller.searchButtonItem] let leftItems = [controller.outlineButtonItem, controller.brightnessButtonItem] controller.navigationItem.setRightBarButtonItems(rightItems, for: .document, animated: false) controller.navigationItem.setLeftBarButtonItems(leftItems, for: .document, animated: false) controller.navigationItem.leftItemsSupplementBackButton = true